fmcnallyi3/it_anisotropy/power_spectrum/README.md

    *    Run mapFunctions/directories.py to set up output directory pathways (current problems include: missing files from root location)
  * Running for Angular Power Spectrum (aps)
    *    before running any file, run cvmfs .
 Then run icetray .
+    *   if you are returned a command not found error, then you may not have set up your cvmfs bash.
    *    run plotMaker.py --powerspec to run the power spectrum portion of the code.
     *   Note: if files are "missing" invesitgate if pathways are set up with directories.py.
  * Checking if completed